alifwahid/alifwahid.github.io/_posts/2018-08-07-time-lost-time-done-time-wasted-and-time-killed.md

 you happen to be nonchalantly indifferent about time killed doing something that won't payoff big in the future, it's not worth worrying about.
 But, then again, it might create regret in the future, which is hard to deal with for most people.
-The real difficulty lies in estimating the utilities (more on this point further below).
+Hence the difficulty lies in estimating such utilities (more on this point further below).

 [Sunk cost][sunklink]: *after* having made a decision, forget about any cost that is simply unrecoverable and be *memoryless* in your next decision, i.e.,